QUAREP-LiMi/QUAREP-LiMi-Tool-Kit/README.md

 &nbsp;
 ## Illuminator Power Linearity and Stability
 The QUAREP-LiMi Tool Kit supports visualization of illumination power linearity and stability results on any microscope system. \
-Macros for automatic measurements on Nikon microscope system are included in the tool kit and can be started from the 'Measure' page.\
+There are three tools to measure the power automatically.

+_**SmartLPM**_
+The 'SmartLPM' tool included in the toolkit can be used to track the power off any automated microscope using a Thorlabs power meter. \
+The SmartLPM tool can be started by pressing the SmartLPM button on the Measure page. \
+Instructions are found on the SmartLPM repository: https://github.com/QUAREP-LiMi/SmartLPM.

+_**Zeiss scripts**_
 Scripts for Zeiss systems can be found here: https://github.com/QUAREP-LiMi/WG1-Automation/tree/main/Microscope_Systems. \
-For other systems, use the 'SmartLPM' tool on the 'Measure' page.

-_**NIS-Elements MeasurePowerStability.mac**_
+_**Nikon NIS-Elements MeasurePowerStability.mac**_
 The Nikon NIS-Elements macro supports measuring the light with the camera or a Thorlabs Optical Power Meter (PM100A, PM100D, PM100USB, PM400).
 When connected to the power meter, the Thorlabs Temperature Probe reading will be recorded as wel.
 The macro runs NIS-AR 5.2 or later.
 For NIS-BR the advanced interpreter license is required.